UnitexGramLab/unitex-core-tests/README.md

                 1 diff if RunLog exists with warning
                 2 diff if RunLog exists with error default=0
+      -w n    : width of the log message when executing commands default=119
       -v n    : manually set the verbosity level 0...7 0 (%%) [debug]       debug message
                 1 (II) [info]rmation purely informational message